First Foods: When your baby shows signs they are ready for solids.

 You can alternate between the five food groups and ensure you’re offering foods with high nutrient density.

-Note – All babies develop differently, ask your health care professional for tailored advice on when the right time to introduce solid foods is to your baby.
+There may be disadvantages of starting solids at 4 months if your baby is not developmentally ready.
+As all babies develop differently, ask your health care professional for tailored advice on when the right time to introduce solid foods is to your baby.
 Always seek individualised advice when you have a family history of allergy, intolerance, coeliac disease, or your baby is suspected to have feeding delays (such as tongue tie or physical or mental disabilities).